-Figure 8 plots the weather adjusted loads from 2005 through 2011, along with the cumulative energy efficiency savings acquired by utilities, ETO, NEEA, and Bonneville over this same period.
-It shows that loads, after peaking in 2008, have since fallen, and in 2011 were approximately the same as in 2005.
+Loads fell after peaking in 2008, and in 2011 were approximately the same as in 2005.
 While the economic downturn certainly contributed to lower regional electricity use, the nearly 1,500 average megawatts of energy efficiency also significantly dampened growth.

 Across the region, the impact of energy efficiency on individual utility retail sales varied considerably.
-Figure 9 is a histogram that plots the cumulative share of utility savings in 2011 as a percent of their 2010 retail sales.
-As this graph shows, nearly 40 percent of the utilities in the region reported energy savings in 2011 equivalent to at least 1 percent of their 2010 retail sales.
+Nearly 40 percent of the utilities in the region reported energy savings in 2011 equivalent to at least 1 percent of their 2010 retail sales.
 On the other hand, another 40 percent reported 2011 savings equivalent to less than 0.5 percent of their 2010 retail sales.
 At either end, a utility may be experiencing little if any growth in retail sales if its efficiency savings offset a substantial portion of that growth.